tackyunicorn/task-manager/README.md

-# task-app
+# task-manager
-A task app developed as part of [The Complete Node.js Developer Course](https://www.udemy.com/share/10007CB0scdl1bRXQ=/) by Andrew Mead and Rob Percival
+A task manager app developed as part of [The Complete Node.js Developer Course](https://www.udemy.com/share/10007CB0scdl1bRXQ=/) by Andrew Mead and Rob Percival